Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

 \subsubsection{Generative Adversarial Networks}

-\citet{JLinCVPR2020}, \citet{GalteriCVPRW2019,GalteriCVIU2019}, \citet{XTuToM2020}, \citet{ZGaoCVPRW2020}, and \citet{JPiaoICCV2019} proposed to use generative adversarial networks (GANs) to learn the distribution of the ground truth parameters.
-Basically, the idea behind GANs is to jointly train two separate networks, the generator and the discriminator, to compete with each other.
-The generator $G: \mathcal{X} \to \mathcal{Y}$ is a simple mapping function that maps the input data $\mathbf{x}\in\mathcal{X}$ to a (possibly) different space $\mathbf{y}\in\mathcal{Y}$, $G(\mathbf{x}) = \mathbf{y}$.
-The discriminator estimates the probability of a data point $\mathbf{y}\in\mathcal{Y}$ of being ground truth data and not being synthetically generated by $G$.
+Generative adversarial networks (GANs) allow learning the distribution of the ground truth 3D faces by jointly training two separate networks, the generator and the discriminator, to compete with each other.
+The generator $G: \mathcal{X} \to \mathcal{Y}$ maps the input data $\mathbf{x}\in\mathcal{X}$ to a (possibly) different space $\mathbf{y}\in\mathcal{Y}$, $G(\mathbf{x}) = \mathbf{y}$.
+The discriminator estimates the probability of a data point $\mathbf{y}\in\mathcal{Y}$ being ground truth data and not being synthetically generated by $G$.
 In this framework, the discriminator is trained to correctly distinguish between real and synthetic data, whereas the generator is trained to fool the discriminator by generating data resembling real data.

-\citet{JLinCVPR2020} and \citet{GalteriCVPRW2019,GalteriCVIU2019} trained a GAN architecture to refine the coarse approximation obtained with 3DMM fitting approaches.
-Specifically, \citet{JLinCVPR2020} used this approach to refine the texture estimated by the 3DMM-based reconstruction network proposed by \citep{YDengCVPRW2019}.
-The texture parameters are the input of a graph convolutional network (GCN) \citep{HammondACHA2011_GCN_spectral,DefferrardNIPS2016_GCN_spectral} with 8 graph convolutional layers and skip-connections similar to a residual network.
-At the same time, image features are extracted from the input image using FaceNet \citep{SchroffCVPR2015_FaceNet}, which are decoded by a GCN similar to the previous one.
-The outputs of the GCNs are stacked together are further processed by a single graph convolutional layer.
-The output of this architecture is a refined per-vertex texture.
-Finally, a rendering layer generates a synthetic image that is passed to a 6-layer CNN discriminator.
+This approach has been used to refine a coarse 3D face \citep{JLinCVPR2020,GalteriCVPRW2019,GalteriCVIU2019} and to obtain more accurate 3D faces \citep{XTuToM2020,ZGaoCVPRW2020,JPiaoICCV2019}.